2020 has been an NFL offseason like no other with the backdrop of the COVID-19 pandemic. Here's a look at how each NFL team fared this offseason.

 New York spent big on defense with the signings of cornerback James Bradberry and linebacker Blake Martinez and also slapped the franchise tag on 2019 acquisition Leonard Williams.
 Those moves are significant, but the lack of pass rush still looks like a glaring weakness that the team didn't touch on in the draft.
 The Giants did help the offensive line with fourth overall pick Andrew Thomas, but this is potentially a missed opportunity while Daniel Jones is on a cheap rookie deal.

 The Jets finished last year on a high note and were active in improving their offensive line in the offseason, giving big money to Connor McGovern and George Fant, before selecting Mekhi Becton with the 11th overall pick.
 The improved line should help, but losing Robby Anderson is a void that newcomers Breshad Perriman and Denzel Mims might not be able to fill immediately at wideout.
-The team has also seen some major changes at cornerback and it's unclear how making star safety Jamal Adams mad helps.
+The secondary got much worse after trading Jamal Adams to Seattle, but the huge draft pick return could pay off in a few years.

 The Eagles won a Super Bowl three years ago with some bold moves, and they weren't quiet this offseason either.
 Trading for cornerback Darius Slay goes a long way in fixing a huge blemish, and the team also got help up front by signing Javon Hargrave.
 Safety might be a work in progress with Jalen Mills' transition to replace Malcolm Jenkins.
 First-round wideout Jalen Reagor also fills a need.
+Bringing back Jason Peters looks very important after the team lost linemen Brandon Brooks and Andre Dillard to injury.
 The only head-scratching move of the offseason was using a second-round pick on quarterback Jalen Hurts, with Carson Wentz the clear future at the position.

 The Steelers did a lot of their work last season when they traded a first-round pick for safety Minkah Fitzpatrick, a move that's already started to pay off.
 This offseason they gave Ben Roethlisberger some additional weapons with tight end Eric Ebron and rookie wideout Chase Claypool, and the defense remains mostly intact.
 If Big Ben stays healthy, the Steelers have strong shot at returning to the playoffs.